Housing costs as proportion of net income for households in poverty (2023/24)

 What does this indicator show?

-This indicator shows how much of a household’s income is spent on housing costs - split by households in poverty and not in poverty.
+This indicator shows how much of a household’s income is spent on housing costs in London and the rest of England - split by households in poverty and not in poverty.

 What does it tell us?